 The “world’s first” physical Bitcoin exchange-traded fund (ETF), the Purpose Bitcoin ETF (TSX:BTCC), has officially launched on Canada’s Toronto Stock Exchange (TSX).
-This means that investors in Ireland can now buy units in the ETF through a global stockbroker or online share trading platform.
+This means you can now buy units in the ETF through a global stockbroker or online share trading platform.

-While this is simple enough if you’re Canadian, Irish traders wanting to invest in BTCC will need to a do a little homework.
-There are limited brokers that offer Canadian stocks or ETFs in Ireland and often the fees to invest are much higher than if you’re buying Ireland securities.
+While this is simple enough if you’re Canadian, Indian investors wanting to trade BTCC will need to do a little homework.
+There are limited brokers that offer Canadian stocks or ETFs in India and often the fees to invest are much higher than if you’re buying US or Indian securities.

-One online broker that offers $0 brokerage trades on Canadian securities is Degiro.
-Other brokers include Saxo Capital Markets and Interactive Brokers.
-You can check out how other brokers compare in the comparison table below.
+Some online brokers that offer low-cost trades on Canadian securities include Saxo Capital Markets and Interactive Brokers.
+You can check out how these brokers compare in the comparison table below.

 - Compare online brokers.
-To invest in Canadian exchange-traded funds (ETFs) from Ireland, you’ll need to sign up to an ETF broker platform with access to Canadian stock exchanges.
+You’ll first need to sign up to an ETF broker platform with access to Canadian stock exchanges.
 Our table below can help you choose.

 - Open and fund your brokerage account.
-Complete an application with your personal and financial details, such as your ID number.
-Fund your account with a bank transfer, PayPal or debit card.
+Complete an application with your personal and financial details, such as your ID and Aadhaar number.
+Fund your account with a bank transfer, credit card or debit card.

 - Search for the Purpose Bitcoin ETF.
-Find the ETF by name or ticker symbol: BTCC.
-Research its history to confirm it’s a solid investment against your financial goals.
+Find the BTCC ETF by name or ticker symbol: BTCC.
+Research its history to confirm it’s a solid investment for your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until the Purpose Bitcoin ETF reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.